At Thursday’s Art Walk, there’s something for everyone who loves Art!

 As for any second Thursday, all art is available for sale.
 If you would like to purchase something from an artist coordinated by a business, please contact the business first.
 If you would like to purchase something from an artist exhibiting on their own, please reach out directly to them with the contact information listed.

 Even though this is a hybrid Art Walk this month, we want to remind our Art Lovers that this event is powered by our participating artists, businesses, and restaurants.
 When we feel good about returning to the streets in support of our community, they will welcome everyone to stop by and celebrate our vibrant art scene.

 There’s more on social media!
-Starting Thursday, September 10, at 5pm, we’ll have shout-outs and photos on our Instagram and Facebook page.
+Starting Thursday, August 13, at 5pm, we’ll have shout outs and photos on our Instagram and Facebook page.
 Don’t forget our YouTube Playlist, where we will be showing a loop of short videos that some artists submitted to give more context to their work.
 Also be sure to follow us on Instagram and Facebook as those pages get updated more frequently.

 Summer 2020 Art Walk: July 9, August 13, September 10

 Featured Q3 Artist!
 Congratulations to Linda McClamrock, whose mixed media cut-paper collage, “Garden with Birdhouse¨ is our featured art for Q3.
-Her work is on display at Wild Rose’s throughout the month of September.
+Her work at Wild Roses in September, 2020.

 About the Artist

 Linda is a West Seattle paper collage and mixed media artist who delights in providing beautiful, unique, and affordable art for people’s homes.
 As a recent fan said, “(her) art is always full of heart!”
 Linda’s a savant with scissors, who doesn’t draw her designs first.
 She sees the finished piece in her head and starts cutting shapes from her stash of salvaged papers.

 We will print walking maps later this year, but click here to view the Google map for businesses that are open and exhibiting.